adrianstando/Big-Data-System-Cryptocurrencies/Encountered issues.md

 * During the changes for Hive to work, we introduced a major bug which made our Hadoop services unhealthy.
 We accidentally added unwanted SERVICE_PRECONDITION, which made the services unavailable.

 * We faced a problem while connecting Spark to nodemanager, and it came out that we used wrong port for it 9870 instead of 9000.

+* Another problems occured with connecting to Hive with PySpark, as by default it connected to spark-warehouse, and it seemed to not notice out Hive-metastore, even though we exlicitly pointed out where we want to connect.
+After 2 or 3 hours we finally found out that we had to copy hive-site.xml configuration file to Spark to enable connecting to proper Hive service.
+Learning on our mistakes, this time we configured hbase the same way upfront.

+## 10.12.23

+* We faced major issues with connecting to HBase from PySpark or Spark.
+We tried to find proper connectors in Maeven reposityory, or some automatic methods of determining those from GitHub.
+The abundance of terribly documented solutions makes it nearly impossible to find proper files.
+Circa 3 hours lost.

+* Another approach to overcome these issues was installing Happybase on spark-master, however we run into the abundance of setup issues, which unabled us getting positive results.
+1 hour lost.

+* Finally, we switched to Cassandra, instead of HBase, which ended up being perfectly fit for connecting to Spark, and we didn't face any issues.
+Half an hour.